chnsdly/mycompany/content/english/blog/blog-post-2.md

 ---
-title: "Company Launches Aggressive Overseas Market Strategy"
+title: "Company Embarks on Robust Overseas Market Strategy"
 date: 2023-09-24T11:07:10+06:00
 author: Wei Benlong
-image : "images/blog/news2.jpg"
+image: "images/blog/news2.jpg"
 bg_image: "images/feature-bg.jpg"
-categories: ["Market Activities"]
+categories: ["Market Activity"]
-tags: ["Corporate Business"]
+tags: ["Company Business"]
 description: "this is meta description"
 draft: false
 type: "post"
 ---

-After solidifying its leadership in China's new energy power lithium battery market, the company has officially launched its overseas expansion strategy.
-Leveraging strong technical capabilities, exceptional product quality, and large-scale manufacturing advantages, we're confidently bringing safe, efficient, and reliable lithium solutions to the global stage, actively participating in the worldwide green energy transition.
+After firmly establishing a leading position in China’s new-energy power-battery market, the company is officially sounding the horn for its global expansion.
+Backed by strong technological prowess, outstanding product quality, and large-scale manufacturing advantages, we are poised to bring safe, efficient, and reliable lithium solutions to a broader international stage and take an active role in the worldwide transition to green energy.

 <!--more-->

-"Our products have been rigorously validated in China's demanding market environment, earning high recognition from key strategic clients.
-This gives us full confidence to embrace global market challenges and opportunities," emphasized Wei Benlong, General Manager, at the strategy launch.
-"Overseas expansion is both a strategic imperative and a testament to our technological and product confidence.
-We're fully prepared to create value for international clients with an open approach and professional services."
+“Our products have been fully validated in China’s demanding market for safety, performance, and reliability, earning high recognition from our strategic partners,” General Manager **Wei Benlong** emphasized at the strategy kick-off meeting.
+“Global expansion is a strategic imperative for our growth and a testament to our confidence in both technology and products.
+We are fully prepared to create value for customers across diverse regions with an open mindset and professional service.”

-This global strategy builds on three core advantages:
+### Core strengths of the overseas strategy

-**Technology Confidence, Product Excellence**:
+- **Technology-driven, product-centric**
-Our flagship products feature advanced prismatic aluminum-shell LiFePO4 technology, offering superior safety, extended lifespan, wide temperature tolerance, and exceptional consistency - perfectly meeting global power battery demands.
-The mature platform delivers performance benchmarks at international advanced levels.
+  Our flagship products adopt the advanced prismatic aluminum-case LFP pathway, offering outstanding safety, long life, wide temperature tolerance, and high consistency—perfectly matching global power-battery requirements.
+The platform is mature and stable, with performance on par with leading international standards.

-**Lean Smart Manufacturing, Capacity Assurance**:
+- **Lean intelligent manufacturing, capacity assurance**
-With industry-leading automated, intelligent production lines, we ensure strong mass-delivery capabilities and consistent quality output, effectively supporting rapid response to international market demands.
+  Industry-leading automated and intelligent production lines enable large-scale delivery and consistent quality, ensuring rapid response and high-volume supply to international markets.

-**Certification First, Compliant Operations**:
+- **Certification first, compliant operation**
-We prioritize international compliance, with core products actively pursuing key global certifications including UN38.3, IEC 62619, and UL.
-This ensures regulatory alignment and smooth market entry worldwide.
+  We prioritize global market access rules.
+Core products are undergoing major international safety and performance certifications, including UN38.3, IEC 62619, and UL, ensuring compliance and paving the way for smooth market entry.

-Initially, we'll focus on regions with strong demand for light electric vehicles and premium lithium solutions, while exploring diverse overseas opportunities.
-Through international exhibitions, channel partnerships, and targeted marketing, we'll enhance global brand recognition and influence.
+In the initial phase, expansion will focus on regions with strong demand for high-quality lithium batteries in light electric vehicles, while actively exploring diversified power applications abroad.
+We will increase brand visibility through international trade shows, deeper cooperation with overseas partners, and targeted marketing campaigns.